darylnzl/TGC-Project-1/README.md

 With the user stories listed out, the website is going to consist of the following features.

 ### Pages & Features
-1. Homepage
+1. Home
-2. About Us
+2. Shop
 3. Shipping Policy
 4. Return and Refund Policy
+5. Checkout Page

 ## Project Structure